Academic Master

 Introduction

-The book ESSENCE OF DECISION: Explaining the Cuban Missile Crisis” is written by Graham Allison and Philip Zelikow.
-The book explains the possible reasons and authors’ explanation about the motives Russia and America had at the time of Cuban missile crisis.
-The book provides various models to present what could have been the approach used by presidents to decide their next strategy in 1962’s crisis.
-At the time of this crisis, it was thought that this crisis could be a basis of the next world war that will be fought with nuclear weapons and will be destructive even ten times that of previous world wars.
+The book Essence Of Decision: Explaining The Cuban Missile Crisis By Graham Allison And Philip Zelikow: Explaining the Cuban Missile Crisis” is written by Graham Allison and Philip Zelikow.
+The book explains the possible reasons and authors’ explanation about the motives Russia and America had at the time of the Cuban missile crisis.
+The book provides various models to present what could have been the approach used by presidents to decide their next strategy in the 1962 crisis.
+At the time of this crisis, it was thought that this crisis could be the basis of the next world war that would be fought with nuclear weapons and would be destructive even ten times that of previous world wars.
 The book focuses on the decision-making process chosen by these countries as well the participation and involvement of other nations who helped in setting nuclear basis in their countries.

 Summary

-The third chapter provides another approach for the crisis called “Organizational Model.”
-According to this model, the decisions taken by presidents are not always “free will,” instead they are made by careful observation of benefits of organization.
-The fourth chapter is the relevant evidence of this model and how this model can be used to explain organizational approach taken by presidents in this issue.
+The third chapter provides another approach to the crisis called the “Organizational Model.”
+According to this model, the decisions taken by presidents are not always “free will”; instead, they are made by careful observation of the benefits of the organization.
+The fourth chapter is the relevant evidence of this model and how this model can be used to explain the organizational approach taken by presidents in this issue.
 The fifth and sixth chapters are focused on the government politics model.
 This model argues leaders make government policy by coming under the influence of bureaucracy.
 These actors stay hidden behind the safe walls of government, and their influence is reflected by the ones in power, i.e., the presidents.
-The decisions made by these bureaucrats are the result of their personal and organizational interests and the final decisions coming out of the command are neither rational nor organizational but the approach used by bureaucrats.
+The decisions made by these bureaucrats are the result of their personal and organizational interests, and the final decisions coming out of the command are neither rational nor organizational but the approach used by bureaucrats.

-The seventh chapter is the conclusion to all these chapters.
+The seventh chapter is the conclusion of all these chapters.
 It describes how all these approaches and models are related to each other and to what extent each of them was used in the decision-making process.
-It is also described an array of approaches in making American foreign policy and presents how these model complement each other.
-In this chapter, it was concluded that to some extent all of these models were experienced in the foreign policy-making process and by analyzing just one of them will not fully explain the reasons behind the process.
-The policy analysis begins with the first model, its organizational structure is provided by the second, and finally, the third model discusses the participation of bureaucracy to conflict or superimpose with the policymaking process that eventually resulted in the decisions finally made by the presidents.
+It also describes an array of approaches to making American foreign policy and presents how these models complement each other.
+In this chapter, it was concluded that, to some extent, all of these models were experienced in the foreign policy-making process and analyzing just one of them will not fully explain the reasons behind the process.
+The policy analysis begins with the first model, its organizational structure is provided by the second, and finally, the third model discusses the participation of bureaucracy to conflict or superimpose with the policymaking process that eventually resulted in the decisions made by the presidents.

 Research

-The decision-making process explained with three possible approaches each has its concerns and certain factors linked to them.
-After careful analysis of pros and cons, the final decision of missile deployment made by the American government in Turkey is considered, Kennedy took a bold step.
-While deciding on missile deployment, he had the option to discuss with bureaucracy but there are certain evidence which supports this model in the decision making process.
+The decision-making process is explained with three possible approaches.
+Each has its concerns and certain factors linked to them.
+After careful analysis of the pros and cons, the final decision of missile deployment made by the American government in Turkey was considered, and Kennedy took a bold step.
+While deciding on missile deployment, he had the option to discuss it with the bureaucracy, but there is certain evidence which supports this model in the decision-making process.
 The main point of this evidence is the immediate reaction Kennedy took after Khrushchev deployed missiles in Cuba to show military and nuclear dominance (Allyn et al., p.138).
-The immediate reaction Kennedy took rejects the hypothesis that he discussed it with others rather he chose this option by self-analysis of the issue, and he decided by what he found feasible in his knowledge and wisdom.
+The immediate reaction Kennedy took rejected the hypothesis that he discussed it with others.
+Rather, he chose this option through self-analysis of the issue, and he decided on what he found feasible in his knowledge and wisdom.

 The analysis of weapons withdrawal made by different researchers help us reach to the argument that both countries were not directly in favor of a clash, rather they both wanted to solve the issue peacefully.
-Allen and Blight argument on the issue that America had no intention to wage war against Russia but they were left with no option but to react to the issue by showing nuclear equivalence (Allyn et al., p.130).
-The evidence exists for Russian actions in the issue too given by Cimbala that Russia wanted to answer to America’s nuclear deployment of turkey as a warning and to overcome the gap between the nuclear stability of both countries (Cimbala, p.199).
+Allen and Blight’s argument on the issue is that America had no intention to wage war against Russia, but they were left with no option but to react to the issue by showing nuclear equivalence (Allyn et al., p.130).
+The evidence exists for Russian actions on the issue, too, given by Cimbala that Russia wanted to answer to America’s nuclear deployment of Turkey as a warning and to overcome the gap between the nuclear stability of both countries (Cimbala, p.199).

-Whyte and Levi have answered to the concept of organization in decision-making process approach taken by Kennedy (Whyte, G., & Levi, A. S).
-It was claimed that the action Kennedy eventually took the result of a combined analysis made by “organization” that refers to the decision-making group of America.
+Whyte and Levi have answered the concept of organization in the decision-making process approach taken by Kennedy (Whyte, G., & Levi, A. S).
+It was claimed that the action Kennedy eventually took was the result of a combined analysis made by “organization” that refers to the decision-making group of America.
 This organization is claimed to be Ex-Com.
-It is also possible that politicians encouraged Kennedy to show strength and used motivated him to deploy missiles in turkey and block Cuban port.
-Evidence of organization approach is also present in decisions made by the Russian government.
+It is also possible that politicians encouraged Kennedy to show strength and motivated him to deploy missiles in Turkey and block Cuban ports.
+Evidence of the organization approach is also present in decisions made by the Russian government.
 The argument given by Allyn in Russian nuclear deployment was the element of secrecy that was absent from Russian actions.
-The Soviet government openly deployed missiles in Cuba that show that this deployment was a strategic approach taken by the soviet government.
-This argument is in favor of organizational approach too (Allyn, pp. 153).
+The Soviet government openly deployed missiles in Cuba, which shows that this deployment was a strategic approach taken by the Soviet government.
+This argument is in favour of the organizational approach, too (Allyn, p.
+153).

-Many examples of the influence of bureaucracy, are present in the history of wars and multiple pieces of evidence in the present also claim that the actions can be taken from a single person or a group.
-The countries in making decisions against any action that is a threat to their existence and take measures to eliminate of suppressing the threat.
-For this purpose, country leaders sometimes take cations on their own and sometimes more critical approach, and analysis of pros and cons is required, in which case the policy-making organizations are included.
+Many examples of the influence of bureaucracy are present in the history of wars, and multiple pieces of evidence in the present also claim that actions can be taken by a single person or a group.
+The countries make decisions against any action that is a threat to their existence and take measures to eliminate or suppress the threat.
+For this purpose, country leaders sometimes take actions on their own, and sometimes, a more critical approach and an analysis of pros and cons is required, in which case the policy-making organizations are included.

 Very few countries have used an active strategy to answer against any potential threat, and only some of the countries that are too stable have shown the world that they are not some nations any country can challenge.
-In the present age, many countries have nuclear power and have solid nuclear plans at ready to be used in case any war breaks.
-But there are some concerns that every country knows about “nuclear wars” that no matter who wins the war involving nuclear weapons the result would be devastating for the whole world.
-In the WWII, only two nuclear bombings in Japan made the country fall to their knees and forfeited from the war (Feis, pp. 210).
-It is an example that decisions involving nuclear weapons are not something to be taken immediately rather countries use advanced methods to come to their decisions.
-These decisions whether are made by a single leader, or are a collective decision of organizations, or a result of bureaucratic involvement, are always made with care to ensure the sustainable and survival of the country on the face of the earth.
+In the present age, many countries have nuclear power and have solid nuclear plans ready to be used in case any war breaks.
+But there are some concerns that every country knows about “nuclear wars” that no matter who wins the war involving nuclear weapons, the result would be devastating for the whole world.
+In WWII, only two nuclear bombings in Japan made the country fall to their knees and forfeit the war (Feis, p.
+210).
+It is an example that decisions involving nuclear weapons are not something to be taken immediately.
+Rather, countries use advanced methods to come to their decisions.
+These decisions, whether made by a single leader, or are a collective decision of organizations or a result of bureaucratic involvement, are always made with care to ensure the sustainability and survival of the country on the face of the earth.

 Works Cited